From axion quality and naturalness problems to a high-quality $\mathbb{Z}_{N}$ QCD relaxion: Discussion

-In our model, we predict a narrow range of CP-violating phase of $0.7 \lesssim \th_0/10^{-10} \lesssim 3$.
-This range of CP-violating phase will be probed within the next five years by neutron electric dipole moment experiments~\cite{Filippone:2018vxf}.
-Due to the underlying $\mathbb Z_{4\Ncal}$ symmetry which can be gauged, this model exhibits better protection against quality operators than the vanilla QCD axion/relaxion models.
-Also, a highly constrained relaxation scenario suggests that the parameter space of our model is fully bounded by $4 \leq N \leq 28$.
+Our model can accommodate a CP-violating phase of $1 \lesssim \th_0/10^{-10} \lesssim 10$.
+This range of CP-violating phase is already being probed by neutron electric dipole moment experiments \cite{Abel:2020pzs}, and will be fully probed within the next five years~\cite{Filippone:2018vxf}.
+Due to the underlying $\mathbb Z_{N}$ symmetry which can be gauged, this model exhibits better protection against quality operators than the vanilla QCD axion/relaxion models.
 Due to the predicted narrow range of CP-violating phase, our model can also be used as target of experiments like ARIADNE \cite{Arvanitaki:2014dfa,ARIADNE:2017tdd} and/or QUAX \cite{Crescini:2017uxs,Crescini:2020ykp}, which are sensitive to the product of scalar and pseudoscalar interaction of the QCD axion to the SM.
 In the case of QCD relaxion dark matter, precision searches can also be applied.
 However, further investigation of this possibility is beyond the scope of the current work.